 Dave was quick to point out that it's not his school.
-"I run it and manage it but our instructors make the school successful.
+"I run it and manage it but our instructors make the school unique and so successful.
 They have the same vision and passion I have", said Dave.

-"Back in 1996, when I was preparing to be an instructor, I rode from Montvale to Piscataway every weekend to help the instructors who were assigned to teach the basic classes that weekend.
+"Back in 1996, when I was preparing to be a motorcycle safety instructor, I rode from Montvale to Piscataway every weekend to help the instructors who were assigned to teach the motorcycle classes that weekend.
 I didn't get paid for helping out.
 It was strictly voluntary.
 I was getting as much experience as I could to prepare for the Instructor Training Course that was scheduled for the following year.

 After a few months of doing this, I started to question if I really wanted to do this - be a motorcycle safety instructor.
 The pay isn't that great and you have to be outside in the rain, the heat and the cold.